topherbc/src-vinyl-tracker/README.md

 ### Adding a Play

-1. Use the search box to find an album on Discogs
+1. Use the search box to find an album in your Discogs collection
 2. Click on the album from the search results
 3. Select the date you listened to the album
 4. Click "Add Play"